 Step 2: Type Create a recovery drive in the Start menu or taskbar search box and then press Enter key to open Recovery Drive wizard.

 Press the Yes button when you see the User Account Control prompt.

 NOTE: Alternatively, you can open Control Panel, change View by to Small icons (see below picture), click Recovery, and then click Create a recovery drive option in the resulting window to launch Recovery Drive wizard.

 Step 3: On the home screen of Recovery Drive wizard, you’ll see an option labelled Back up system files to the recovery drive option.
 The option, according to Microsoft, when checked while preparing your Windows 10 recovery drive, allows you reinstall your Windows operating system if and when required.

 Step 4: Select the connected USB drive before clicking the Next button.
 Once again, we want to remind you that the selected drive will be completely erased.

 Step 5: When you see the confirmation screen, click the Create button to begin transferring necessary files and utilities to create your bootable Windows 10 recovery USB drive.
 The drive must be ready within a couple of minutes.

 Once ready, you will see “The recovery drive is ready” message.

-Note 1: If, at any point, you get “We can’t create the recovery” message, please restart your PC once and make sure that the USB drive is not write protected.
-Close and then try launching Recovery Drive wizard again.
+Note 1: If, at any point, you get “We can’t create the recovery” message, please restart your PC once and make sure that the USB drive is not write-protected.
+Close and then launch the Recovery Drive wizard again.

-Note 2: To use a previously created Windows 10 recovery USB drive as normal USB again, please format the drive instead of deleting all files from it.
+Note 2: To use a previously created Windows 10 recovery USB drive as standard USB drive again, please format the USB drive instead of deleting all files from it.